-Health and Safety - everyone at the school has a responsibility to ensure that adults and children work in a safe environment.
+Health and Safety - Everyone at the school has a responsibility to ensure that adults and children work in a safe environment.
 The school has a clear health and safety policy which everyone must follow.
 The school have fully trained first aiders to deal with any accidents in school.

-Online-Safety - the school recognises that technology plays an important role in the education of children and is committed to safeguarding children in the virtual world.
-To support parents, the school has online-safety information to help keep your children safe both in school and at home.
+E-Safety - The school recognises that technology plays an important role in the education of or children and is committed to safeguarding children in the virtual world.
+To support parents, the school has e-safety information to help keep your children safe both in school and at home.

-Complaints

-If you have any complaints about how the school is working with you or your child please feel confident to speak to us.
+Complaints - If you have any complaints about how the school is working with you or your child please feel confident to speak to us.
 The Head Teacher will always be happy to speak to you to resolve any difficulties.
 It is better to speak to us as soon as you have a concern so that it does not become a bigger issue.
 If you do not feel the matter has been resolved, you can raise your concerns with the governing body.
-You will find the schools complaint process on the school website.